 Architectural Risks Involved with IBM Cloud Paks

 The architectural risks with IBM Cloud Paks stem from the issues brought about by Cloud Pak licensing.
-The way software is deployed and what the business is entitled to differs greatly from on-premise software to IBM Cloud Paks with term licensing.
+The way software is deployed and what the business is entitled to differs greatly from on-premises software to IBM Cloud Paks with term licensing.

 First and foremost, companies need to ensure that the environment is sized correctly.
-Unlike on-premise licensing, both high-availability and disaster recovery environments are likely to require one-to-one license counts – in line with your production environment.
+Unlike on-premises licensing, both high-availability and disaster recovery environments are likely to require one-to-one license counts – in line with your production environment.
 This may substantially increase the number of licenses your company will need when it trades up to a Cloud Pak.